decentralized-identity/trustdidweb-v03/spec/specification.md

 during the creation of the DID based on its initial content and placed into the DID identifier for publication and use.

-The domain name element of the method specific identifier MUST match the common name used in the SSL/TLS certificate, and it MUST NOT include IP addresses.
+The domain name element of the method-specific identifier MUST match the common name used in the SSL/TLS certificate, and it MUST NOT include IP addresses.
 A port MAY be included and the colon MUST be percent encoded to prevent a conflict with paths.
 Directories and subdirectories MAY optionally be